 Recognition of revenue is driven by satisfaction of the performance obligations using one of two methods: revenue is either recognized over time or at a point in time.
-Contracts containing multiple performance obligations classify those performance obligations into separate units of accounting, either as standalone or combined units of accounting.
-For those performance obligations treated as a standalone unit of accounting revenue is generally recognized based on the method appropriate for each standalone unit.
-For those performance obligations, revenue is generally recognized based on the method sort of the goods or services have been transferred to the customer or client or once the client or customer is able to direct the use of those goods and/or services as well as obtaining substantially all of its benefits.
-As such, revenue for a combined unit of accounting is generally recognized based on the method appropriate for the last delivered item but due to the specific nature of certain project and contract titems, management may determine an alternative revenue recognition method as a portpriate, such as a contract whereby one deliverable in the arrangement clearly comprises the overwhelming majority of the value of the overall combined unit of accounting.
+Contracts containing multiple performance obligations classify those performance obligations into separate units of accounting either as standalone or combined units of accounting.
+For those performance obligations treated as a standalone unit of accounting, revenue is generally recognized as the performance obligations are satisfied unit.
+For those performance obligations treated as a combined unit of accounting, revenue is generally recognized as the performance obligations are satisfied unit.
+For those performance obligations treated as a combined unit of accounting prevails as well as obtaining substantially all of its benefits.
+As such, revenue for a combined unit of accounting is generally recognized based on the method appropriate for the last delivered item but due to the specific nature of certain project and contract items, management may determine an alternative revenue recognition method as appropriate, such as a contract whereby one deliverable in the arrangement clearly comprises the overwhelming majority of the value of the overall combined unit of accounting.
 Under this circumstance, management may determine revenue recognition for the combined unit of accounting based on the revenue recognition guidance otherwise applicable to the predominant deliverable.